-Travelling the Otago Central Rail trail New Zealand requires taking a few necessities – Toilet paper and cash!
-These are just some of the items on your must-have list if you’re cycling the Otago Central Rail Trail.
-Not all businesses in this area have an ATM machine and not all off-trail toilets have toilet paper.
+Travelling the Otago Central Rail trail New Zealand will require a few necessary supplies – toilet paper and cash!
+These are just some of the items you will need to stock up on while you are cycling the Otago Central Rail Trail.
+That’s because not all businesses in this area have an ATM machine – and do not count on all the off-trail toilets having toilet paper.

 Travelling the Otago Central Rail trail New Zealand

-Travelling the Otago Central Rail trail New Zealand – discover Clyde
+Travelling Clyde – Otago Central Rail trail New Zealand

 The trail actually starts at the lovely little settlement of Clyde.
 Clyde is a very historical town with many of the old buildings still intact.
-In fact, a lot of them have been renovated to an extremely high standard.
-Here, cars seem to look a little out of place
+In fact, a lot of them have been restored and renovated to an extremely high standard.
+At first glance, modern cars do seem to look a little out of place

 One great example of a beautifully renovated historical building is the famous Oliver’s Lodge.
 Oliver’s has seen many changes since 1869 when it opened as a general store.
-It’s considered a luxury accommodation with differently priced rooms.
+But now, it is a luxury accommodation with differently priced rooms.
 However, Olivers is more than just an accommodation – because it does have an excellent restaurant, cafe and bakery, all on-site.
 And there are further developments afoot.

 Travelling the Otago Central Rail trail New Zealand – exploring Alexandra

-The town of Alexandra is 8kms away and it is here that you’ll find vineyards, one of the oldest being Black Ridge.
-Alexandra is the local hub of the area and famous for it’s tangy, mouthwatering apricots.
-For serious cooks, Central Otago apricots are a must-have staple in the pantry.
+The town of Alexandra is only 8kms away and it is here that you’ll find Black Ridge, one of the oldest vineyards in the area.
+Alexandra is the local hub of the area and famous for its tangy, mouthwatering apricots.
+For serious cooks, dried Central Otago apricots are a must-have staple in the pantry.

 Travelling the Otago Central Rail trail New Zealand – the route